 4. LZR Racer Suit

-The LZR Racer Suit is advanced swimsuit made of high-tech swimwear fabric composed of polyurethane and woven elastane-nylon.
-It holds the body in a more hydrodynamic position, allows better oxygen flow to the muscles, and is ultrasonically welded to reduce drag.
+The LZR Racer Suit is an advanced swimsuit made of high-tech swimwear fabric composed of polyurethane and woven elastane-nylon.
 It was developed by Mectex using NASA fluid flow analysis software and wind tunnel testing facilities.

 3. Solar Cells